Biowaste is organic decomposing waste:

 What happens to biowaste?

 Biowaste is processed at Stormossen’s biogas plant to become biogas and compost soil.
-The biogas is sold at the refuelling station next to the waste management centre, Stormossenintie 3.
-A second station will be opened at the ABC Service Station (Runsor).
+The biogas is sold at the refuelling stations; next to the waste management centre, Stormossenintie 3 and at the ABC Service Station in Runsor.
 Compost soil can be purchased at Stormossen.